TalhaT298/TalhaT298/README.md

 A Junior Full stack developer with experience in React.js, NodeJs, JavaScript, HTML5, CSS3, Bootstrap, Tailwind, DaisyUI,Typescript,NextJs,Readux,Sass,ES6,Netlify,Firebase, and MongoDB.Also my soft skills are communication, Problem-Solving, Critical Thinking, Teamwork, and Leadership.

-Skills:React.js,Nextjs,NodeJs, JavaScript, HTML5, CSS3, Bootstrap, Tailwind, DaisyUI, Firebase, and MongoDB 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+Skills:React.js,Nextjs,NodeJs, JavaScript, HTML5, CSS3, Bootstrap, Tailwind, DaisyUI, Firebase, and MongoDB

+💡&nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 - 🌱 I’m currently learning **NextJs**
 - 👯 I’m looking to collaborate on github
 ✉️ &nbsp;You can shoot me an email at mdtalha2008@gmail.com!
 I'll try to respond as soon as I can.\